5d-mediated indirect exchange and effective spin Hamiltonians in Ce triangular-lattice delafossites

 Within the DMFT framework, we use the HI approximation to treat the $ff$ interaction between localized 4$f$ orbitals, while the $H_{U}^{fd}$ term involving dispersive 5$d$ bands is mean-field decoupled, resulting in a static $d$-shell Hartree-Fork self-energy with matrix elements \beq \left[\Sigma^{\mathrm{HF},d}\right]_{\alpha\beta}=\left[\langle a\alpha|U_{fd}|b\beta\rangle - \langle a\alpha|U_{fd}|\beta b\rangle\right] \langle n_{ab}\rangle, \eeq where $n_{ab}=f^{\dagger}_af_b,$ and an analogous term $\Sigma^{\mathrm{HF},f}$ for the $f$-shell.

-We assume that in the high-temperature paramagnetic phase modeled by DFT+HI, with the 4$f$ shell localized due to the $ff$ repulsion, the effect of $H_{U}^{fd}$ is properly included on the static level within DFT. $\Sigma^{\mathrm{HF}^{d(f)}}$ is thus fully compensated by the corresponding DC term in (\ref{eq:HU}).
-This assumption is supported by a quantitatively good description of the CF splitting in the RE delafossites obtained in DFT+HI calculations without $H_{U}^{fd}$ explicitly included~\cite{Pourovskii2025_with_Alex}, see also End Matter.
+We assume that in the high-temperature paramagnetic phase modeled by DFT+HI, with the 4$f$ shell localized due to the $ff$ repulsion, the effect of $H_{U}^{fd}$ is properly included on the static level within DFT. $\Sigma^{\mathrm{HF}^{d(f)}}$ is thus fully compensated by the corresponding double-counting term in (\ref{eq:HU}). \newver{Therefore, we start by charge self-consistent DFT+HI calculations of the target compounds including only the intra-shell $ff$ Coulomb term in order to obtain their high-temperature paramagnetic electronic structure, analogously to previous numerous applications of the DFT+HI framework to RE systems, see, e.~g., Refs.~\cite{Lebegue2005,Pourovskii2009,Shick2009,Locht2016,Delange2017}.
+The assumption of not including $U_{fd}$ explicitly at the DFT+HI stage is validated by the quantitatively good description of the crystal-field splitting that we obtain for all Ce delafossites under consideration (\cite{Pourovskii2025_with_Alex}, see also the Supplemental Material (SM)~\cite{supplmat}).}